Muthukumaran-G/How-to-store-and-fetch-data-from-realm-to-perform-CRUD-operations-with-Xamarin.Forms-CollectionView/README.md

 </CollectionView>
 ```

-Similarly you can modify, remove or remove all the objects from realm like below.
+Similarly you can add, modify, remove or clear all the objects from realm like below.

 **Add:**
 ```